-Alertus is software utilized by Grayson College to make emergency notifications throughout campus.
-The Alertus software allows emergency messages to be sent to every computer connected to the campus system.
+Software utilized by Grayson College to make emergency notifications throughout campus, Alertus allows emergency messages to be sent to every computer connected to the campus system.
 Messages will be sent with general information about the incident and will provide instructions on how to react.
-The Career Technology Center, Center for Workplace Learning, Viking Residence Hall, Administration Building, Student Life and Cafeteria, Health Science, Arts and Communications, and the South Campus have been equipped with Alertus Beacons and text-to-speech modules which allow for more specific warnings.
+A number of buildings on the Main Campus and South Campus have been equipped with Alertus Beacons and text-to-speech modules which allow for more specific warnings.
 The beacons are mounted within ADA compliance in common areas and emit flashing strobe light and an audible tone while displaying a text message of the emergency.
-The text-to-speech module converts the text into an audible voice which is broadcast throughout the buildings through a public address system.
+The text-to-speech module converts the text into an audible voice which is broadcast throughout the buildings through a public-address system.